A story of how Gen Georget wrote a book--written by Malary Hill & Kathy Catmull

-A: It was just a word that I find comfort in.
+A: When I was writing my book, it was just a word that I find comfort in.
 I believe self-soothing is such an important thing for us, but I realized that at this point in my life—with two young kids, a husband, a career, friends, colleagues, readers—it is very easy to constantly be tending to other people’s needs.
 I had to finally ask myself what I needed.
 And that was a completely life-changing question.
 What do I as a human being need?
 Not as a mother or as a wife or as a writer or a photographer: just me.
 I began to ask myself the questions that I always asked everybody else.
 And in finally asking myself that question I found that comfort, that solace.

-RTC: Why did you choose to publish with Round Table Companies?
+RTC: Why did you choose to publish your book with Round Table Companies?

-A: I chose to go with RTC because the collaborative model enabled me to have the creative control and freedom that I longed for while still having a beautiful support system in place throughout the process.
+A: I chose to publish my book with RTC because the collaborative model enabled me to have the creative control and freedom that I longed for while still having a beautiful support system in place throughout the process.
 This experience has been the perfect balance for me, and I’ve loved it immensely.